 Purebred: specimens descended from two pure Mixteco.

-So far there are about 30 verified animals waiting only for the formal document that accredits their registration, since due to the pandemic, the exhibition events had to be cancelled, so the engineer hopes that this 2021 will be a good year to promote the Mexican donkey.
+So far about 30 verified animals are waiting only for the formal document that accredits their registration since due to the pandemic, the exhibition events had to be canceled, so the engineer hopes that this 2021 will be a good year to promote the Mexican donkey.

 "We have also been trying to change the management methods because generally these animals were mistreated because they did not understand them, people beat them.
 Sometimes the donkey gets blocked and does not want to walk, but we do not understand that it is because it is afraid."